Do Sole Proprietors Need to Register in Texas?

 When you're drafting your business plan, it's a good time to decide whether you need professional help with certain aspects of your company.
 This could include a bookkeeper to manage the daily finances of your business, an accountant to help with tax planning and financial projections, and a business lawyer to advocate for the interests of your company.

-If you need help with establishing a sole proprietorship in Texas, you can post your legal need on UpCounsel's marketplace.
+If you need help with do sole proprietors need to register with the state, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.